Early stages of collective cell invasion: Biomechanics

 Different experiments have shown different phases in migrating clusters of malignant cells that can be modeled using ideas from active matter \cite{cop18}.
 Experiments, theory and numerical simulations have shown the existence of chiral currents in confined monolayers of highly active spindle-shaped human fibrosarcoma cells with sources of active forces at the interfaces \cite{yas22}.
 Long range force transmission of mechanical origin fosters phenomena such as waves in antagonistic migration assays \cite{rod17}, stress fibres mechanics \cite{oak17} and collective cell durotaxis \cite{sun16}.
-Is it possible to include active forces in the CPM?
-Rens and Edelstein-Keshet have considered forces due to cell-cell adhesion and also active forces due to a two-state signaling protein inside cells: they modify the CPM energy to incorporate the solutions of reaction-diffusion equations for the concentrations of active/inactive protein states \cite{ren19}.
-Their results include measured polarization of the cells and retraction or expansion of the cell boundary \cite{ren19}.
+A CPM with migrating cells subject to active Brownian motion describes ameboid motion in a porous material \cite{wur26}.
+Cellular self-propulsion and inhomogeneous polarized cell-cell adhesion affect collective migration \cite{mat17}.
+Cell-cell adhesion and active forces due to a two-state signaling protein inside cells may modify the CPM energy to incorporate the solutions of reaction-diffusion equations for the concentrations of active/inactive protein states \cite{ren19}.
 Including pseudopods in the CPM can be achieved by defining a persistence variable related to actin and adding appropriate terms to the CPM energy \cite{bur22}.